Tribute to Beethoven · 2020

 Porcelain busts on a handmade and glazed ceramic console,

-all consoles with barrel organ (each with the same melody: «For Elise» by Ludwig van Beethoven)
+all consoles with musical box mechanism (each with the same melody: «For Elise» by Ludwig van Beethoven)

 Porcelain busts: applied with a ceramic eye-beam and painted over with porcelain cold colours, gilded with 24 carat gold leaf

-Anja Widawski: Live recording of the music boxes
+Anja Widawski: Live recording of the musical boxes

 TO THE PROJECT »ELISE, SHUT UP!«

 Much to the delight (or disdain) of parents, budding piano virtuosos cannot stay away from Beethoven's bagatelle 'For Elise', regardless of whether they’re using an analogue in-person teacher, or the latest digital app.
 The opening chords have proven equally popular as telephone hold music, or when sounding from battery chargers on construction sites, in fierce competition with the radio’s ‘best hits’.
 Somewhat more pleasant takes on the piece can be found in the form of references in pop and rock songs, or the films of directors such as Wilder, Visconti and Tarantino.

 This is all made possible thanks to its royalty-free status, and is certainly also one reason for its popularity.
 Another, not unimportant reason, is the melody itself: 'Für Elise' is so perfectly arranged in harmony and beauty, that even software which produced algorithm-composed music turns green with envy.
 The catchy opening bars of the piece serve as a longing for melancholy in the public domain, and through the passage of time has mutated into a folk melody apparently lacking an author.